dainst/idai-field/server/README.md

 ```

 ### Phoenix Server
 Install dependencies, finish the CouchDB setup as single node and seed a project and user.
-This is a custom command defined as `aliases` in [mix.exs](mix.exs).
+This is a custom command defined in `aliases` in [mix.exs](mix.exs).

 ```bash
 mix setup